Warrior triptychs

 Robinson: T290

-Description: Gentoku, Kwanu and Chôhi taking their oath of loyalty in the peach-orchard, waited on by girls
+Description: Gentoku, Kwanu and Chôhi taking their oath of loyalty in the peach orchard, with women waiting on them

 Publisher: Tsuta-ya Kichizô